jenkinsci/appscan-plugin/README.md

 1. Add your AppScan on Cloud/AppScan 360° credentials on the Jenkins **Credentials** page.
-    a.
-From the main Jenkins dashboard, click **Credentials**.
+    -   From the main Jenkins dashboard, click **Credentials**.
-    b.
-Add new global credentials.
+    -   Add new global credentials.
-    c.
-In the **Kind** drop-down list, select **HCL AppScan on Cloud/HCL AppScan 360° Credentials**.
+    -   In the **Kind** drop-down list, select **HCL AppScan on Cloud/HCL AppScan 360° Credentials**.
-    d.
-Enter your API key details.
+    -   Enter your API key details.
-    e.
-Check **Allow Untrusted Connections** to enable untrusted connection to AppScan 360° service.
+    -   Check **Allow Untrusted Connections** to enable untrusted connection to AppScan 360° service.
 2. Add a **Run AppScan on Cloud/AppScan 360° Security Test** build step to your Jenkins project configuration and enter the following information:
     -   **Credentials:** Select the credentials you added to Jenkins in